Jane Velez-Mitchell: Personal life

 Velez-Mitchell is openly lesbian.
 She came out on Al Rantel's radio show on KABC-AM in Los Angeles in 2007.
 She also has dedicated her time and resources to various charitable and humane causes.
 She is well known for her animal rights advocacy and is a vegan and an environmentalist.

 Awards

+In 2001, she received the Gracie Allen Award from the Foundation of American Women in Radio and Television.

 In July 2009, Farm Animal Rights Movement awarded Velez-Mitchell the Celebrity Animal Activist Award at the Animal Rights 2009 National Conference held in Los Angeles, California.
 While working at Celebrity Justice, Velez-Mitchell’s reporting on animal cruelty earned that show two Genesis Awards from the Humane Society of the United States.
 She earned an additional Genesis Award for her show "Issues" in 2010 and the same year the VegNews magazine named her Media Maven of the Year.
 In 2013, Mercy for Animals awarded her their Compassionate Leadership Award.
 In 2014, she was honored for fighting animal abuse by the Animal Legal Defense Fund.
 In 2015, she received the Nanci Alexander Award at PETA's 35th anniversary celebration.

 In January 2010, she was awarded the Ruby Award by Soroptimist International for her "War on Women" coverage on her television show.